blrn/poems/content/posts/231205_wakeup_tomorrow.md

 I don't want to wake up tomorrow;
 Without your good night message to read,
-Without a good morning message to send,
+Without a good morning message to send to you,
-Without a random Reel you sent at midnight.
+Without a random Reel you sent at midnight,
+Without anything to look forward to.

 I don't want to wake up tomorrow
 without you.